andyblac/UI-Minimalist-Custom-Cards/docs/usage/custom_cards/custom_card_andyblac_room.md

 ![example-image-dark](../../assets/img/custom_card_andyblac_room/custom_card_andyblac_room_dark.png)

 This is the `room-card`, used to show the state of single room in a quick glance.
-The card has support for up to 4 sub-icons at the right side of the card, and 6 sensor sub-icons going around the inside of the room icon.
+The card has support for up to 4 sub-icons at the right side of the card, and 6 sensor sub-icons + 2 special icon (climate and video) going around the inside of the room icon.
 These can be configured using custom colors and tap actions.

 ## Credits

 - Authors:
     - AndyBlac
+- Contributors:
+    - Mon3y78
 - Full credit to the Minimalist UI team for creating the base card that this 'mod' was used.

 ## Changelog